Sunday, December 21, 2014

 And of course: If Prof. Harman himself can spare time to answer an amateur, I’d be very curious to know how he might address these questions.
 I’ll be sending this link to him and will post any reply.

 In any case, Harman’s book should be on the shelf of anyone engaged in the strenuous but always rewarding work of reading Martin Heidegger.
 Explanations of difficult philosophical arguments don’t get better than this.

 Graham Harman kindly responded to my brief review with some remarks on Heideggerian politics.

 Important in Harman’s thinking on Heidegger is the recognition that whereas the the philosopher himself fell for fascism, his philosophy is of a different order.
 Its basic gestures and modalities, the approach to truth it sketches out, would on more careful consideration lead to a different politics.

-In his book, as I've said, Harman suggests that one of Heidegger's main flaws was might have been his clear lack of a developed political philosophy.
+In his book, as I've said, Harman argues that one of Heidegger's main flaws was his clear lack of a developed political philosophy.
 Which left him easy prey to the allure of a rising far right.

 First, Harman writes me that “the easy guess is that [Heidegger’s politics, made explicit,] would be like the politics of Carl Schmitt”--i.e., they'd be a product of where Heidegger was already headed under Hitler: “At a certain point rational negotiation disappears and there is simply an existential struggle with the enemy, who need only be defeated rather than wiped out completely.
 This would appear to fit very well with Heidegger's decision-based model of human action in Being and Time.”